Hospitals, Providers, and Insurers Are Not One Coordinated System

 Preserve all paperwork in one place

-Keep hospital bills, physician bills, ambulance bills, insurance explanations, payment-plan notices, lien disclosures, and collection letters together so you can see the full picture.
+Keep hospital bills, physician bills, ambulance bills, EOBs, payment-plan notices, lien disclosures, collection letters, and insurer payment ledgers together.

-Keep the injury claim and the billing problem connected in your own mind
+Connect the injury claim to the billing problem

-Even if institutions treat them separately, you need to understand how unpaid medical charges may affect claim pressure, settlement timing, and personal financial risk.
+Even if institutions treat the tracks separately, unpaid medical charges may affect claim pressure, settlement timing, release decisions, and personal financial risk.

 Questions to ask